 Need a plumber, electrician, day care provider?
 Chances are the first place you look for one is online.
 And you are not alone.
-SEO (search engine optimization) expert Bradley Shaw reports that 97 percent of consumers search online to find local businesses.
+SEO expert Bradley Shaw reports that 92% of searchers will pick businesses on the first page of local results.

 Having your business online is not only beneficial to you but to your customers as well.
-An up-to-date website and social media presence extends your business hours, alerts customers to upcoming sales and events and takes your business global.
+An up-to-date website and #SocialMedia presence extends your business hours, alerts customers to upcoming sales and events and takes your business global.

 If you don’t think having an up-to-date website, Facebook page or Instagram accounts are important, just know this–your competition does.
 If a customer is searching for your type of business online, who are they going to find first?